All Episodes

 If you like safety, security, prosperity, then vote Republican.

-What are the Democrats' plan?
+What are the Democrats plan?

 They don't have any plan to make your life better, to improve the lives of the forgotten men and women of this country.

-We had eight years of their their whatever their plans were.
+It was only two years ago we had eight years of whatever their plans were.

 It failed miserably.